astorm/pestle/docs/pestle-generate.md

     $ pestle.phar your-command-name
     Can't find [your_command_name] or [your-command-name] in Pulsestorm\Pestle\Runner\includeLibraryForCommand

 We need to tell the `pestle.phar` runtime that this folder is a *module source*.
-A module source is a folder on your computer that contains pestle module.
+A module source is a folder on your computer that contains pestle modules.

 To configure your folder as a pestle module source, create or edit the following file in your home directory.